 💡To view a walkthrough of these steps live in NoRedInk, click here!

-- Go to your Manage Classes page and click on the "Students" tab.
+- Go to your Manage Classes page

 - Since extra accounts are often created when students can't remember how to log back in, be sure to take note of the student's correct username and whether or not the account is linked with Google or Clever for single sign-on.
 You'll want to share login for the right account with your student later!

 - If one of the student accounts shows as never active under the "Last Active" column, this means that the student has never logged in to the account.
 It is probably a safe bet to remove this extra account (see step 5).

 - If you are unsure which account needs to be removed, click on the student name one at a time to determine which work is associated with which username.
 When you click a name from your Manage Classes page, you'll see that account's results and scores.

 - If you want to a record of their progress in the extra account, be sure to record this before removing it.
 Once you decide which account to remove, click on "Actions" next to the account and select "Remove from class."

 Note: If you accidentally remove the wrong account, the student can re-join your class without losing any progress by re-entering your class code.
 How do I add students to my classes?.

 - Communicate to the student which account they should use moving forward.
 Keep in mind that students might already be logged in to the incorrect account at home and at school, so they might need to log out entirely and then log back in to the correct account.
 Here are tips for helping student log back in to their correct accounts.